James L. Hicks

 James L. Hicks (May 9, 1915 – January 16, 1986) was a member of the black press from 1935 to 1977.
-Hicks' most recognizable works were his stories that covered school integration in Little Rock, Arkansas and Oxford, Mississippi, and his coverage of the Emmett Till murder trial in Sumner, Mississippi.
+He wrote a column for the Baltimore Afro-American advocating opportunities in the U.S. Army.
+Hicks covered school integration in Little Rock, Arkansas and Oxford, Mississippi, and his coverage of the Emmett Till murder trial in Sumner, Mississippi.

 Biography

 Early years

 Hicks was born in Akron, Ohio, on May 9, 1915.
 He was educated at the University of Akron, Ohio, and Howard University.

 Military service

 Hicks enlisted as a private in the U.S. Army, and during his service in New Guinea he was awarded three battle stars and promoted to captain.
 In an interview for the documentary, Eyes on the Prize, Hicks claimed that his time spent in the military, among many other black veterans', heavily influenced his activist role when he returned to the United States.
 Hicks said of the beginning of his involvement in the Civil Rights Movement, "I spent three years overseas in New Guinea and I became an officer during that period.
 I had been eager to exercise authority, so when we got out it was just one more step towards saying, 'look, we aren't going to take this anymore'."